 In addition, I engage in research concerning electoral politics.
-I have published and continue to work on research spanning a variety of topics in electoral politics from changing party system dynamics during the Civil War era, to the voting patterns of religious Americans.
-At present, I am engaged in projects relating to the impact of information treatments on voter turnout and choice, the attitudinal effects of different types of scandals throughout campaigns, and the effects of gender stereotypes on candidate favorability.
+I have published, and continue to work on, research spanning a variety of topics in electoral politics, from changing party system dynamics during the Civil War era to the voting patterns of religious Americans.
+At present, I am engaged in projects relating to the impact of information treatments on voter turnout and choice, the attitudinal effects of different types of scandals throughout campaigns, the role of affective polarization in personalistic electoral systems, and the effects of gender stereotypes on candidate favorability.

 My research significantly informs my teaching approach.
 I apply the knowledge and insights gained from my research projects to enhance the quality of my teaching.
 I'm committed to not only employing rigorous and innovative methods in my research but also imparting these methods to my students through substantive courses and collaborative research experiences.